dqops/dqo/docs/examples/data-quality-monitoring/running-checks-with-a-scheduler.md

+---
+title: How to schedule data quality checks using a CRON schedule
+---
-# Running checks with a scheduler
+# How to schedule data quality checks using a CRON schedule
 This sample shows how to run data quality checks with a scheduler and set different schedules on multiple checks with the DQOps platform.

 ## Overview